BlockCertsAI/BCAI-Canon/01_identity/L01_Identity.md

 - Include the identity root hash
 - Bind the event to canonical time
 - Include the actor’s cryptographic signature
-- Include the validation signature of the identity steward (if applicable)
 - Produce a unique canonical event hash

-A CSR-L01 seal MUST be generated for:

-- Identity creation
-- Identity mutation
-- Delegation creation or revocation
-- Key additions or revocations

 Identity operations lacking a valid CSR-L01 MUST be rejected.